Offsetdata/OD-Docs/chrome-extension/usage.md

 To install the Offsetdata Chrome Extension, follow these steps or refer to [installation.md](installation.md "mention"):

 1. Open the Chrome browser on your computer.
-2. Go to the [Offsetdata Web3 Data Management](https://chrome.google.com/webstore/detail/offsetdata-web3-data-mana/mleenidgghahbdmlahmkkbmeenbgnaec) page on the Chrome Web Store.
+2. Go to the [Offsetdata - Blockchain Data Storage](https://chrome.google.com/webstore/detail/offsetdata-web3-data-mana/mleenidgghahbdmlahmkkbmeenbgnaec) page on the Chrome Web Store.
 3. Click on the "Add to Chrome" button.
 4. A confirmation dialog will appear.
 Click on "Add extension" to proceed with the installation.
 5. The extension will be installed and added to your Chrome browser.